-It is most important to be aware that you are not under any legal obligation to allow a bailiff into your home.
-You can refuse to allow him into your home and in the vast majority of cases, this is what we would suggest.
+It is important to be aware that you are not under any legal obligation to allow a bailiff into your home.
+You can refuse to allow him into your property and in most cases, this is what we would suggest.

 The good news is that under the Taking Control of Goods Regulations there are far more items that are exempt from being taken into control by the bailiff.

 Items that are exempt from being taken by a bailiff: